Liquidity ratios explained: types, formulas and examples

 Cash ratio calculation includes:

-- Bank account balances: All business checking and savings accounts
+- Bank account balances: all business checking and savings accounts

 Cash ratio calculation excludes:

-- Inventory: Products waiting to be sold
+- Inventory: products waiting to be sold

-- Accounts receivable: Money customers owe you
+- Accounts receivable: money customers owe you

-- Expected revenue: Future sales or payments
+- Expected revenue: future sales or payments

 Cash ratio example

-Imagine you have $50,000 in cash and $50,000 in stocks.
-Add them together to get $100,000.
 Now find the 'short-term liabilities' line on your balance sheet.
-This includes all of your upcoming expenses, like your loan payments, monthly bills, taxes due, and payroll.
+This includes upcoming expenses like loan payments, monthly bills, taxes due, and payroll.

 What's a good cash ratio?

-- 0.2 or higher: Adequate cash reserves for most small businesses
+- 0.2 or higher: adequate cash reserves for most small businesses

-- 0.5 or higher: Strong cash position with good financial cushion
+- 0.5 or higher: strong cash position with good financial cushion

-- Below 0.2: May struggle to pay immediate bills
+- Below 0.2: may struggle to pay immediate bills

-- Speed up collections: Offer early payment discounts
+- Speed up collections: offer early payment discounts

-- Extend payment terms: Negotiate longer periods with suppliers
+- Extend payment terms: negotiate longer periods with suppliers

-- Build cash reserves: Set aside more revenue before spending
+- Build cash reserves: set aside more revenue before spending

 When to use the cash ratio

-- provides quick insights on a business's cash utilisation rates
+- provides quick insights on cash utilisation

-- it doesn't take consider long-term expenses or challenges
+- overlooks long-term expenses or challenges

 Quick (acid test) ratio